KristianColville1/raza-noodles/README.md

 <hr>
 This is a static website.

 - The website makes extensive use of just HTML5 and CSS3.
+    - I would like to see JavaScript implemented throughout the site in later editions.

 The aspirations listed below are currently outside the scope of this project.

 - I either don't have the skills to integrate these features yet or haven't been able to find the resources on time.

-They can't be executed in most cases since they are outside of my present time frame and demand me to learn new abilities that I don't have time on hand to learn at the moment.
+They can't be executed in most cases since they are outside of my present time frame and/or demand me to learn new abilities that I don't have time on hand to learn at the moment.

 - When starting from scratch, building and launching a smartphone application, for example, could take weeks.
 These would take time to build, but with careful planning and the acquisition of the necessary skills, they could be done.